klangman/CinnamonMagicLamp/README.md

 This Cinnamon extension will create a compiz like Magic Lamp minimize and unminimize effect

-## IMPORTANT

-You must disable the Cinnamon Minimize and Unminimize effects as they will interfere with the operation of the Magic Lamp effect.
-Open the Menu->Preferences->Effects application and set the "New windows or unminimizing existing ones" and "Minimize windows" features to "None".

 ## Requirements

 Cinnamon 5.6.8 (Mint 21.1) or better.